Pork Carnitas

 Ingredients needed

 • Taco seasoning.
-Made of salt, paprika, garlic powder, cumin, onion powder, and a range of other spices, taco seasoning adds a bunch of flavor to the dish.
+Essentially a mix of paprika, garlic powder, cumin, onion powder, salt, pepper, and a range of other spices.
+Either make your own or use a store-bought blend.

 • Cilantro.
 To serve.